ed-kung/CSUN-Econ-433/index.md

 	- A reading assignment (textbook chapter or article).
 	- A discussion assignment related to the assigned reading.
 The discussion will be held on Packback, an online discussion platform.
-	- A problem set, to be submitted in a greenbook or stapled sheets of paper.
-Students can elect to work in groups of up to 3 on problem sets.
-If you work in a group, your group only has to make one submission for the whole group.
-For each problem set, only a randomly selected set of questions will be graded.
+	- An online Canvas quiz.

 - **Lab Assignments (20%)**

     In-class lab sessions where you get hands-on experience working with data analysis relevant to public economics.
-Each lab session will require you to submit a script on Canvas.
+Each lab session will require you to complete a short statistical programming assignment in-class.
+If you can't finish the assignment in-class, you can submit it online in Canvas as a script.

 - **Midterm Exams (20%)**

 	There will be two midterm exams that test your understanding of the course material.
 These will be in-person, on-paper exams that test both theoretical understanding and empirical skills.

-- **Group Project (30%)**
+- **Group Project (20%)**

     There will be a group data project.
 More details to follow.